 Furthermore, frequent use of antibiotics when they are not really needed can render the bacteria more resistant to these medications.
 With that, antibiotic prophylaxis is reserved only for those at greatest risk getting infected during dental treatment.

-When asking for your medical history, be sure to tell your 24-hour dentist San Diego every bit he or she has to know, especially about your medical problems and the medications you are taking for them.
-This information should help your 24-hour dentist San Diego and physician determine whether or not you could benefit from antibiotic prophylaxis.
+When asking for your medical history, be sure to tell your dentist every bit he or she has to know, especially about your medical problems and the medications you are taking for them.
+This information should help your dentist and physician determine whether or not you could benefit from antibiotic prophylaxis.